nlewo/nix2container/README.md

 # nix2container

+**warning: nix2container is in early development stages and interfaces are not stable**

 nix2container provides an efficient container development workflow with images built by Nix: it doesn't write tarballs to the Nix store and allows to skip already pushed layers (with having to rebuild